Tag Archives: ruger

 Shifting my attention to the synthetic stock, it came as no surprise that the stock felt a bit cheap.
 Its unfortunate that many gun manufacturers are using these very flexible polymer stocks, but it is also very predictable.
 And to be fair, if the gun shoots well I probably wont be complaining about the flexible stock too much.

 Burnt Bronze Cerakote protects the barreled action, that goes well with the camo pattern on the stock.
 At the muzzle of the twenty-two inch barrel its threaded 5/8-24 and comes with a radially ported brake to aid in recoil reduction.
-One in eight barrel twist is a pretty standard one and used here.
+One in eight barrel twist is a pretty standard one and used here.us optics

 Feeding the rifle is done through a detachable box magazine compatible with AICS type magazines.
 This came as a pleasant surprise as I have an assortment of magazines I’d like to try in the rifle.